Solo Travel in Cambodia

 - Buffalo Tours – Offer day and 4 day tours of Angkor Wat as well as tailor-made itineraries.

-Motorbikes are the cheapest and easiest way and you can hire them by the day to take you around all sites (the roads are really dusty so wear sunglasses).
+Motorbikes are amongst the cheapest and easiest way to get around.
+You can hire them by the day to take you around all sites (the roads are really dusty so wear sunglasses and a scarf).

 To hire a car we recommend pre-booking car hire with Avis so you can collect your car when you arrive at the airport.

 Phnom Penh – Taxis and tuk tuks run from outside the airport gates and are cheaper than booking one inside.
-A taxi will cost approx £7 and a tuk tuk £4 for the 5 mile journey.
+A taxi will cost approx £7 and take 10 minutes into the city, and a tuk tuk £4 for the 5 mile journey.
+Bus number 3 also runs from the airport to Phnom Penh city and is the cheapest option costing £1 for the 30 minute journey.
+Buses depart every 30 minutes.
+There is now a new train service from the airport to Phnom Penh.
+It's said to be free until 31st July 2018 and takes approximately 40 minutes.

 Feel more confident with someone waiting for you at the airport when you pre-book a transfer with Hoppa, a reliable and safe service for solo females.